muzixing/SR-MPLS-Path-Segment/draft-ietf-spring-mpls-path-segment.md

 # Security Considerations {#Security}

+A Path Segment in SR-MPLS is a label similar to other labels/Segment, such as a VPN label or a Prefix SID, defined in MPLS and SR-MPLS.
+The data plane processing of a PSID is a local implementation of an ingress node, or an egress node, which follows the same logic of existing MPLS dataplane.

-Path Segment in SR-MPLS is used within the SR domain, and no new security threats are introduced comparing to current SR-MPLS.
-The security consideration of SR-MPLS is described in {{Section 8.1 of RFC8402}} applies to this document.
+A Path Segment is used within an SR-MPLS domain {{RFC8402}} and SHOULD not leak outside the domain, therefore no new security threats are introduced comparing to current SR-MPLS.
+The security consideration of SR-MPLS, such as boundary filtering described in {{Section 8.1 of RFC8402}} applies to this document.

+A PSID is allocated by an egress node and distributed to an ingress.
+The distribution is performed within an SR trusted domain.
+However, the mechanism of distributing a PSID is out of the scope of this document, and its security consideration will be described in other documents.

 # IANA Considerations {#IANA}